MahdiBabaei78/MahdiBabaei78.github.io/index.md

 # Mahdi Babaei
 ## B.Sc. - Electrical Engineering - Sharif University of Technology

 I graduated with a degree in **Electrical Engineering** from **Sharif University of Technology**, Iran, in 2023.
 Since then, I have been an **independent researcher** and am currently working as a remote intern at the **University of British Columbia**.
-My project aims to identify the most effective electrical vestibular stimulation for Parkinson's patients to enhance behavioral metrics, such as motor vigor and response time, using a weakly supervised approach.
+My ongoing project aims to identify the most effective electrical vestibular stimulation for Parkinson's patients to enhance behavioral metrics, such as motor vigor and response time, using a weakly supervised approach.

+Moreover, I have recently submitted one of my papers under the title of **"Variability in Brain Responses to Galvanic Vestibular Stimulation: A Granger Causality Analysis of Independent Components in Resting-State EEG"** to the **Brain Stimulation Conference**.

-You can click on the [Projects](./projects.md) page to see the details of my work.
+You can click on the [Projects](./projects.md) page to see the details of my other works.

 Additionally, here is my four-page [CV](/MahdiBabaei_CV.pdf).